Grand Order of Mugunghwa

 The Grand Order of Mugunghwa (무궁화대훈장) is the highest national order awarded by South Korea.
 It is awarded to the President of South Korea, and it may be awarded to their spouse, heads or former heads of state of South Korean allies, and their spouses.
 The order is presented for, "Outstanding meritorious services in the interest of promoting the development and security of the Republic of Korea."

 The Grand Order of Mugunghwa takes its name from South Korea's national flower, the hibiscus.
 The hibiscus is a cultivar native to the Korean peninsula and has great cultural significance in Korean history.

 Appearance

 The Grand Order of Mugunghwa consists of "an insignia worn around the neck, a badge affixed to sash worn over the shoulder and a star, with a ribbon and a lapel badge as necessary", according to law.
 The Grand Order of Mugunghwa may be made of gold, silver, ruby and amethyst.
-As of 2013, the cost to produce it was approximately 20 million won, or $19,000 USD.
+As of 2013, the cost to produce it was approximately 20 million won, or 19,000 US$.